BitcoinDesign/Guide/guide/how-it-works/ecash/overview.md

 ---
 layout: guide
 title: Overview
-description: A primer on ecash on bitcoin
+description: A primer on bitcoin backed ecash
 nav_order: 1
 parent: Ecash
 grand_parent: How it works